robinjmurphy/ruby-graphql-server-example/README.md

 }
 ```

-We can use arguments on the `episodes` field to return only the latest episode of each show:
+We can use arguments on the `episodes` field to return only the latest episode in each show:

 ```graphql
 {